Your Product Page

 Each app distributed on the App Store for iMessage will have its own product page that provides information about the app and includes the download link.
 To learn how to craft an effective product page, see App Store Product Page.

 Language.
 You can choose the primary language for your app.
 You can also provide localized versions of your app name, description, and screenshots for other languages.
-For more information, see the iTunes Connect Developer Guide.
+For more information, see the App Store Connect Help.

 Name.
 The name of your app should be in your primary language and is limited to no longer than 50 characters.
 We recommend it be up to 23 characters for optimal presentation on iOS devices.